Silarn/EDMC-BioScan/README.md

 It will reset your scan progress if the previous scan wasn't completed and you start a different species.
 It can also track scans with the composition scanner and will lock in the final species of the genus without requiring you to scan biologicals one at a time.
-In this way you can lock in a species and value while competing the analysis of another lifeform.
+In this way you can lock in a species and value while completing the analysis of another lifeform.

 #### Waypoints